Empathy and the Journey of Healing

 “I don’t know what’s worth fighting for, Or why I have to scream, I don’t know why I instigate, And say what I don’t mean.
 I don’t know how I got this way.
 I’ll never be alright.
 So, I’m breaking the habit, I’m breaking the habit tonight.”
 Linkin Park – Breaking the Habit

 Many times in our lives, we find that we are lost in challenges.
 Whether it is our own challenge or that of a loved one, it can feel overwhelming.
 Supporters of those facing addiction or other mental health needs often feel like we have to step in and ‘fix it.’
-We may try to do whatever it takes to force change.
+We may try to do whatever it takes to force change; hence the role of empathy.

 When ‘Fixing It’ Doesn’t Help